nikitavoloboev/data/docs/health/skin-care.md

 I sadly have a bunch of deep scars I got from having severe acne when I was young.
 Trying to fix it up with [microneedling](https://www.youtube.com/watch?v=JPWycy8cwN8).

-Found [exercising](../fitness/exercises.md) often and, good [sleep](../sleep/sleep.md) and clean [wholefoods plant based diet](nutrition/nutrition.md) to have noticable effect on the skin too.
-Especially given it a nice healthy glowy color.
+Found [exercising](../fitness/exercises.md) often, good [sleep](../sleep/sleep.md) and clean [wholefoods plant based diet](nutrition/nutrition.md) to have noticeable effect on the skin too, especially its healthy color.

 ## Interesting